 His self-sacrifice, however, didn’t get the result that he had expected.

-Tragic Encounters After Chongzhen Emperor's Death
+Encounters After Chongzhen Emperor's Death

-Ironically, after the king of the refugee army plundered all of those people whom were rich, they found that Zhu Youjian, the Chongzhen Emperor of Ming, was indeed in poverty, which showed that he did donate everything he had to save his country.
+Ironically, after the king of the refugee army plundered all of those people who were rich, they found that Zhu Youjian, the Chongzhen Emperor of Ming, was indeed in poverty, which showed that he did donate everything he had to save his country.

 Ending of Chongzhen Emperor's Sons

-When he was old, he accidentally told a friend about his identity after he was drunk.

-This secret spread quickly; two years later, he was tricked and captured by Qing’s emperor.
+When he was old, he accidentally told a friend about his identity after he was drunk, and this secret was spread quickly nationwide.
+Two years later, he was tricked and captured by Qing’s emperor.

-His wife and daughters committed suicide after he got caught; Qing’s emperor Xuan Ye sentenced his sons and grandsons to death.
+His wife and daughters committed suicide after he got caught; Qing’s Kangxi Emperor sentenced his sons and grandsons to death.

-At that time, the Manchu army still didn’t break the Line of Defense that Marshal Sun Chengzong built before.
+When Chongzhen Emperor committed suicide, and Li Zicheng occupied the Beijing city, the Manchu army still didn’t break the Line of Defense that Marshal Sun Chengzong built before.

-Heroic Wars, Cruel Massacres and Buried History
+Heroic Wars, Cruel Massacres and the Buried History